introlatin/introlatin.github.io/docs/03-homework/homework.md

 ### Part 1
 {: .no_toc }

 Each of the following prompts gives you the nominative singular of a noun in the [Week 3 Vocabulary](../vocabulary/week-03-vocabulary).
-Use the Week 3 Vocabulary to decline the noun into the requested case and number.
+Use the Week 3 Vocabulary and the [Week 3 Paradigms](../paradigms/week-03-paradigms) to decline the noun into the requested case and number.
 For example:

 puer, genitive plural
 **puerōrum**